dockur/windows/readme.md

   * ### How do I perform a manual installation?

-    It's best to use the automatic installation, as it optimizes all settings for use with this container.
+    It's best to use the automatic installation, as it optimizes various settings for use with this container.
 However, if you insist on performing the installation manually, start a clean container with the following environment variable:

     ```yaml
     environment: